 The nine member communities have been meeting over a number of years in an effort to solve the storm water problems in the watershed drained by Bassett Creek.
 Each year it becomes more apparent that solutions must be sought to allow for a more orderly and efficient planning of the area and to allow the individual communities to plan storm sewer facilities which must be constructed to serve lands within the individual communities.
 It is also apparent to all nine municipalities that planning and construction to control the Bassett Creek cannot be done on the basis of each community looking at its individual problems.
 The creek downstream must be improved to accommodate the waters which will eventually be channeled and diverted to the outfall.
-To determine the downstream improvements it is necessary to know how much water will be contributed by the individual communities upstream and how much storm water will be retained in ponding areas upstream and the area of lands within the watershed which will be controlled by the individual communities as "open lands" and which will not contribute as much storm water as lands which are developed residentially, commercially, or for industrial purposes.
+To determine the downstream improvements it is necessary to know how much water will be contributed by the individual communities upstream and how much storm water will be controlled by the individual communities as "open lands" and which will not contribute as much storm water as lands which are developed residentially, commercially, or for industrial purposes.